 Supervised learning is also known as directed learning.
 The learning process is directed by a previously known dependent attribute or target.
-Directed Oracle Machine Learning attempts to explain the behavior of the target as a function of a set of independent attributes or predictors.
+Directed data mining attempts to explain the behavior of the target as a function of a set of independent attributes or predictors.